 Mountaineering Basics: How to Get Into Mountaineering

-Every mountaineer has started out as a beginner mountaineer.
-We’ve all, at one point or another, asked, “How can I get into mountaineering,” and we’ve had to learn the mountaineering basics.
-And I’ll caution that it’s not the easiest sport to “get started in”, in fact most people don’t just jump into mountaineering without some sort of outdoorsy background.
-Usually mountaineers will first start out as hikers and backpackers.. they may dabble in rock climbing.
-Then one day, they may get the itch.
-What is all this mountaineering stuff anyways?
+Every mountaineer started out as a beginner mountaineer.
+We’ve all, at one point or another, asked, “How can I get into mountaineering?” and we’ve had to learn the mountaineering basics.
+And I’ll caution that it’s not the easiest sport to get started in – in fact most people don’t just jump into mountaineering without some sort of outdoorsy background.

-Even after I had been rock climbing, hiking, and backpacking for a couple years, I never once thought I would EVER get into mountaineering.
-I’m from Texas.
-I’m not into those cold-weather snow-hiking shenanigans (or so I thought).
 However, one year, my buddy invited me to join a climbing club, and the first trip with the club was mountaineering.
-I nearly chickened out, but my friend made backing out nearly impossible.
+I nearly chickened out, but my friend made backing out practically impossible.
 He drove, he provided me with gear… he basically wouldn’t take no for an answer, and I’ll always be grateful for that.
 That first mountaineering trip was one of the hardest things I had ever done in my life up to that point… and I was hooked.

 I later went on to climb Mount Whitney, Mount Rainier, Mount Shasta, and failed and succeeded at many other mountains, and mountaineering to this day holds a special place in my heart.
 It’s high consequence and often it can be miserable, but there’s nothing quite like achieving a summit after you’ve hiked for miles in snow and ice, up steep slopes, and sometimes across giant gaping crevasses.
 It’s an addicting thrill.
-It makes you feel alive.
-It makes you feel strong, and courageous, and at the same time it can bring you to your knees.
-It’s like the entirety of human emotion in one objective... massive regret and doubt mixed with massive elation and courage.
-There's something beautiful about that (or I guess I'm into that kind of thing).
-It's one of the main reasons I like the outdoors...
-I feel fully alive.

 To learn more about Meg, check out her full bio at the bottom!

 Perhaps you dream of standing on an airy summit surrounded by dramatic rocks, looking down below you.
-All you see is a spanning sea of peaks enveloped by a tall pyramid shadow of the peak you stand on.
+All you see is a sea of peaks enveloped by a tall pyramid shadow of the peak you stand on.
 But what does it take to climb a mountain anyway?
 How do you begin to get started with mountaineering?

 Mountaineering (or alpinism) is a life-long love affair with learning how to suffer in a beautiful environment.
 Sure, standing on the top of a mountain is a romantic notion, but the days spent freezing your ass off to get there can put some things in perspective.